meilisearch/documentation/guides/main_concepts/indexes.md

 - Rules for each field of a document
 - Settings

 #### Example

-An index will typically be the collection of a certain type of data.
 For example, a `movie` index with documents containing each information about a movie.
-On the same server, you could have another index containing all the movie reviews, where each document contains information about a review.
+On the same server, you could have another index containing all the `movie reviews`, where each document contains information about a review.

-Each of the indexes will have information about the fields found in the documents.
-What should be done with each field, and their order of importance.
-Different synonyms, relevancy rules, stop-words, could be set on both indexes based on the context.
+Each of the indexes has information about the fields found in the documents, what should be done with each field, and their order of importance.
+An index also has its own synonyms, relevancy rules and stop-words.
+The information of one index never acts on another index.

+This means, you can create synonyms for a `movie` index and different synonyms for a `clothes` index on the same MeiliSearch server.

 ## Index UID